Wales Airshow 2017: Preview

 The displays can be seen along the entire 5 mile stretch of Swansea Bay from Mumbles Head eastwards past the University and towards Swansea city.

-The RAF are very supportive this year, committing the Red Arrows, Typhoon, Battle of Britain Memorial Flight, complete with Lancaster, the Chinook and the Tutor, one of only a few shows to get that whole set.
+The RAF are very supportive this year, committing the Red Arrows, Typhoon, Chinook, Tutor and the Battle of Britain Memorial Flight one of only a few shows to get that whole set.
+The Lancaster was to have been included in the BBMF display, but prolonged winter maintenance has delayed the start of its flying season and it will not now be ready in time.
 The RAF's impressive lineup is complemented by a good mix of jet and light aerobatic displays including the incomparable Lauren Richardson in her Pitts.

 On the ground look forward to an interactive military village as well as the usual trade stands, children’s entertainment, funfair and refreshments.

 |Aircraft Due to fly (tap / hover over icon for more detail)